Genesis survived a brain tumor as a teenager. Now he’s one of our College Scholars!

 Established in 1999 with a vision: A future where every child with cancer can live a long and healthy life. *

-Children’s Cancer Cause was founded in April of 1999 to give a voice to the unique perspectives and urgent concerns of childhood cancer patients, survivors, and their families.
+Children’s Cancer Cause was founded in April of 1999 to give a voice to the unique perspectives and urgent concerns of childhood cancer patients, survivors and their families — a voice that was absent in national debates on cancer policy at that time.

 Our Stewart Initiative provides free care planning courses for childhood cancer survivors.